awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 "aws/inspector/ProductVersion": "2",
 ```

+### AWS IoT Device Defender \(Sends findings\)<a name="integration-iot-device-defender"></a>

+AWS IoT Device Defender is a security service that audits the configuration of your IoT devices, monitors connected devices to detect abnormal behavior, and helps mitigate security risks\.

+After enabling both AWS IoT Device Defender and Security Hub, visit the [Integrations page of the Security Hub console](https://console.aws.amazon.com/securityhub/home#/integrations), and choose **Accept findings** for Audit, Detect, or both\.
+AWS IoT Device Defender Audit and Detect begin to send all findings to Security Hub\.

+AWS IoT Device Defender Audit sends check summaries to Security Hub, which contain general information for a specific audit check type and audit task\.
+AWS IoT Device Defender Detect sends violation findings for machine learning \(ML\), statistical, and static behaviors to Security Hub\.
+Audit also sends finding updates to Security Hub\.

+For more information about this integration, see [Integration with AWS Security Hub](https://docs.aws.amazon.com/iot/latest/developerguide/securityhub-integration.html) in the *AWS IoT Developer Guide*\.

 ### Amazon Macie \(Sends findings\)<a name="integration-amazon-macie"></a>

 A finding from Macie can indicate that there is a potential policy violation or that sensitive data, such as personally identifiable information \(PII\), is present in data that your organization stores in Amazon S3\.